RV Values: Kelley Blue Book, NADA, RV Trader and DIY

 NADA RV values are similar to Kelley Blue Book used RV values, and are determined by a number of factors.
 These include the make and model of the RV, the age, the mileage, and even the time of year you decide to buy or sell.
 This post will take a look at how NADA RV values are determined and how you can use that information to sell, trade, or buy an RV.

 Platforms like RV Trader, which help people buy and sell RVs, are also a great resource for getting an approximate value of your rig.
-Log onto the main website and type your RV’s make and model into the search bar to see how other owners are pricing their rigs.
-You can also search other buying and selling websites like Craigslist.
+Check out their price checker tool as a great starting point.

 What Your RV Is Worth